 - Ned and Chuck from Pushing Daisies have to sleep in twin beds, as Chuck would die by touching Ned, but it also helps with the general retro feel of the show.
 Later on, they put the beds together separated by a plastic sheet, with an inserted arm-glove for hugging.

 - Lampooned in the Roseanne episode "The Fifties Show", which satirizes various old sitcoms.

 Dan: What do you say tonight we push our twin beds together and...?

 Roseanne: Stop, the kids will hear you!

-In Doctor Who Rory and Amy have been unwillingly doing this, as after the TARDIS shenanigans result in their bedroom being deleted, they tell the Doctor that when he puts it back in, leave out the bunk bed.
+- Rory and Amy in early series 6, as after the TARDIS shenanigans result in their bedroom being deleted, they tell the Doctor that when he has the TARDIS create a new one, leave out the bunk bed.

 The Doctor: But bunk beds are cool!
 It's a bed with a ladder!

 - They may have just been using one of the beds together and wanted a single large bed for greater comfort.
 After all, Amy and Rory still managed to conceive a child while in the TARDIS.
 (When fans asked how and when, Steven Moffat and Neil Gaiman both tweeted — accidentally at the same time, and completely by coincidence — "on the ladder".)